anthony-chen-27/Waste-not/README.md

 ![](w-n-splash.png)

 Users can browse current restaurant postings in various areas.
-They can filter by available city and distance.
+They can filter by available city, distance, and food category.

 ![](media/restaurants-page.gif)